Configure the database schemas

 SQL Server

-The configuration presented above uses logins defined in the database.
-Modify this script to use Windows or AD logins as needed.
+The configuration described above uses logins defined within the database.
+You can modify this script to accomodate Windows or Active Directory logins as needed.

-Semarchy xDM does not support schemas for instances of SQL Server.
-A separate database is necessary for each repository and data location, and each user logging into these databases should have the database owner role.
+xDM does not support schemas for SQL Server instances.
+A separate database is necessary for each repository and data location, and each user accessing these databases should have the database owner role.

 For the following reasons, exercise caution when configuring the database instance’s collation:

-• Collation determines code page, case sensitivity (CS/CI), and accent sensitivity (AS/AI).
-It has a significant impact on comparison functions, order by clauses, and execution performance.
-During comparisons, any character falling outside the defined collation code page is considered an "unknown character".
-Since two different unknown characters are consistently treated as different from each other, this may cause unexpected complications in comparisons.
+• Collation determines the code page, case sensitivity (CS/CI), and accent sensitivity (AS/AI).
+It significantly affects comparison functions, ORDER BY clauses, and execution performance.
+During comparisons, any character outside the defined collation code page is treated as an "unknown character."
+Since two different unknown characters are consistently considered distinct, this may cause unexpected complications during comparisons.

 • To ensure support for all characters you intend to use or store in the hub, the collation for the repository’s hosting database should be selected judiciously.
 Semarchy xDM internally utilizes the following special characters (identified by their Unicode number): £ (U+00A3), $ (U+0024), ¤ (U+00A4), • (U+2022).
 These characters should be also supported by the collation.